-It is easy though forget the root of this technological marvel, and how long it has taken us to reach where we are today.
+But first, let’s go down the memory lane to find out how long it has taken to reach where we are today.

 The 1IR was marked with rural societies becoming urban, and agrarian existence transforming to industrial societies.
 Industrial production was powered primarily by steam-based engines to improve coal extraction and create steam-powered cars and trains.
-This was an upgrade from rudimentary water pumps and lifting contraptions which still existed at the end of the 1960s.
+This was an upgrade from rudimentary water pumps and lifting contraptions.

-The iron and textile contraptions such as cotton mills, and Spinning Jenny, invented by James Hargreaves in 1964, were the predominant equipment used to enhance productivity.
+The iron and textile contraptions such as cotton mills and Spinning Jenny which were invented by James Hargreaves in 1964, were the predominant equipment used to enhance productivity.
 While weaving was previously done at the household level, the emergence of cotton mills ushered in factories for mass production of cotton by-products.

-The second industrial revolution started 100 years later in the 19th Century, between 1870s to early 1900s to be specific.
-This was just before the first World War.
+The second industrial revolution started 100 years later in the 19th Century, between the 1870s to early 1900s to be specific.
+This was just before the First World War.

-It was characterized by improved industrial development and new innovations and discoveries in steel, electricity and oil.
+It was characterized by improved industrial mechanization and new innovations in steel, electricity, and oil.
 Electricity soon became the most important tool for mass production.

 Other advances and innovations happened in the following sectors: